The third in a series of seven posts on Electoral Strategy for 2016

 The “lesser of two evil” voters in movement organizations are told by their lobbyists to “get in early.”
 Early support for Democrats is supposed to enhance the power of the movement organizations.
 Has this worked?
 While this might produce valuable results in local or state elections, it has produced little on the national level.

-Obamacare was the only important reform, but one a better use of our resources should have won many decades ago.
+Obamacare was the only important reform, but a better use of our resources should have won many decades ago.
 President Truman called for national health care in 1945.
-After many millions of dollars spent and decades of extensive GOTV efforts we are over half a century without meaningful labor law or electoral reform.
+After many millions of dollars spent and decades of extensive GOTV efforts, we are over half a century without meaningful labor law or electoral reform.

 The “get-in early” approach of the lesser of two evils unions and movement organizations assures the Democrats that they do not have to work for our votes and deprives us of any real opportunity for hard bargaining.
 It turns our leaders into beggars.
 We are weak and humble before the strong when what we need, with so much at stake, is daring and bold action.

 From the perspective of the inside/outside strategy, the lesser of two evils voters who desire real social change undermine their own power when they lash out at third parties or dissenters.
 Every pole of power — all the opposition — is necessary for us to make credible threats of exit.
-Threat of exit says, “Meet my expectations or I take my business elsewhere.”
-Triangulation insists there is no alternative for a reason: threat of exit amplifies our voice and power.
+The threat of exit says, “Meet my expectations or I take my business elsewhere.”
+Triangulation insists there is no alternative for a reason: the threat of exit amplifies our voice and power.
 If we have the courage to negotiate, then dissent and “voting with our feet” are indispensable resources.
 Unlock the exits.

 Of all the many reasons that Gore lost the 2000 election, why were Nader and the Green Party singled out for all the shame and blame?
 And why has this bit of mythology passed so easily into “common sense” as the election draws near?
 Spoiler arguments are not based on facts but fear and power.
 The strategy of triangulation compels surrender only when there is no alternative.